curl/curl/docs/TheArtOfHttpScripting.md

  request a particular action, and then the server replies a few text lines before the actual requested content is sent to the client.

- The client, curl, sends a HTTP request.
+ The client, curl, sends an HTTP request.
 The request contains a method (like GET, POST, HEAD etc), a number of request headers and sometimes a request body.
 The HTTP server responds with a status line (indicating if things went well), response headers and most often also a response body.
 The "body" part